maikldoo/DjangoTodoApp/README.md

 -> python manage.py migrate

-Add to INSTALLED_APPS new app.
++ add to INSTALLED_APPS new app.

+To run the server: python manage.py runserver